mekatronik-achmadi/vandi_stm32/guides/FLASHING.md

 ### Bootloader

-In every STM32 chip, there is a section of a bootloader embedded in it.
+In every STM32 chip, there is a section of memory where a bootloader embedded in it.
 This bootloader can used for program the chip using only standard serial communication, mainly UART and I2C protocol.
 This guide will explain how to use bootloader to program via UART.